axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 ^^^^^^^^^^^^^^^^^

 - **Task Widget**: Pressing Alt + W will focus on the first task in the Task widget.
 Pressing it again moves the focus to the next task in the list.
-- **Case Widget**: Pressing Alt + Q focuses on the first case in the Case widget, and subsequent presses cycle through the list of cases.
+- **Case Widget**: Pressing Alt + Q focuses on the first case in the Case widget and subsequent presses cycle through the list of cases.
-- **Process Widget**: Pressing Alt + A focuses on the first process in the Process widget and cycles through the other processes sequentially.
+- **Process Widget**: Pressing Alt + A focuses on the first process in the Process widget and sequentially cycles through the other processes.

 Navigation for Multiple Task or Case Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there are two Task or Case widgets on the screen, the focus will cycle through both widgets sequentially.
+If two Task or Case widgets are on the screen, the focus will cycle through both widgets sequentially.
 After reaching the last element of the first widget, the focus automatically shifts to the first element of the second widget.
 If only one widget is present, the focus will loop back to the first element once the last element is reached, enabling continuous navigation.

 Advanced Features
 -----------------